it-gro/hugo-theme-w3css-basic/README.md

 ### Minifier

-If you change style.min.css, syntax.min.css or front.js, you have to use a minifier.
+If you change the themes `style.min.css`, `syntax.min.css` or `front.js`, you have to apply a minifier.
 E.g.:

 ````bash
 cd themes/hugo-theme-w3css-basic/static/css